Shaosil/DiscordApps/README.md

     "ChatGPTSystemMessage": "<The setup prompt used in each ChatGPT request - Only needed if integrating with ChatGPT>", "ChatGPTMessageTokenLimit": "<A hard limit on ChatGPT's response length - Only needed if integrating with ChatGPT>", "ChatGPTMonthlyTokenLimit": "<The max amount of tokens your bot should use in a month.
-Used for rate limiting calculations per hour>",
+Used for rate limiting calculations per hour>", "ChatGPTMessagePairsToKeep": "<How many prompt/response pairs per channel to keep in local history for sending in each request.
+0-3 recommended>",

     "TwitchClientID": "<Only needed if using the bot to announce twitch streams>", "TwitchClientSecret": "Only needed if using the bot to announce twitch streams>",